 Choosing the right structure for your business will significantly affect its legal and operational risk, asset protection, tax obligations, legal costs and clientele.
 There are four common business structures to choose from:

 - company; or

-- You can change structures to accommodate the growth of your business, but changing legal structures can often be very complex.
-It is important to think carefully early on about which structure is the right one for your business and best reflects your goals for the future.
+You can change structures to accommodate your business’s growth, but changing legal structures can often be very complex.
+Therefore, it is essential to think carefully when choosing the right structure for your business to ensure it best reflects your future goals.

 Types of Different Business Structures

 Sole Trader is the simplest of the available business structures.
 As a sole trader, you manage and operate the business under your name.
 Such structure is cheap and easy to set up.
 However, it is not very flexible and will not accommodate a growing business.
 The sole trader structure is most suitable for contractors, tradies, entertainers, home businesses, online stores, websites and most small businesses.
 The majority of small business owners in Australia are sole traders.

 A partnership is an association of two or more people who carry on business as a partnership.
 Setting up a partnership structure is simple and relatively cost-effective.
 However, there are several disadvantages to the structure.
 Like a sole trader structure, partners are jointly responsible for the debts of the business.
 Therefore, it is crucial to consider who you enter into a partnership with, as all partners are equally liable for the other partners’ actions.
 A partnership should have a partnership agreement in place, which sets out how the partnership operates.